Pedro-Mac/Pedro-Mac/README.md

 ### Greetings :smile:

+:computer: I am a frontend developer
 :zap: One of my super powers is an outstanding ability to catch things when they drop unexpectedly.
-I am on a 9 ctaches streak at the moment.
+I am on a 9 ctaches streak at the moment
+:ocean: My addiction to the ocean and surfing is irreversible.

 <!--
 **Pedro-Mac/Pedro-Mac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.